Application and Selection Procedures

 Applicants should have completed all coursework toward their doctorate in counseling or clinical psychology prior to starting the internship, including at least 350 hours of practicum Intervention experience.
 Applicants are required to have passed comprehensive exams and to have their dissertation proposal approved by the ranking deadline.
 Applicants should have previous counseling center experience.
 The internship site agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.
 APPIC Match Policies

 750 First Street, NE

 Washington, DC 20002-4242

-Applicants invited to interview will be notified by email on or before December 15 and asked to respond with their preference for a skype or on-site interview.
-Interview dates: 12-14-2012, 01-04-2013, 01-11-2013.
-Format will be the same for all interviews - a rotating interview session with small groups of staff and interns.
-In-person interviews will include a tour and a lunch with the staff.
-Applicants are welcome to contact and staff or intern with questions.
-Applicants will be notified by e-mail regarding application status by December 15, 2012.
+Applicants invited to interview will be notified by email by December 3rd and asked to respond with their preference for one of two interview formats (on-site or Skype).
+Interview dates are 12/16/2019, 1/6/2020, and 1/10/2020.
+The format is the same for all types of interviews - rotating interview sessions with small groups of staff and interns.
+In-person interviews include tour and lunch with staff.
+Applicants are welcome to contact any staff or intern with questions.

-Questions regarding internship training at TTUSCC can be directed to Dr. Boyd via e-mail or phone at 806-742-3674.
+Questions regarding internship training at TTUSCC can be directed to Dr. Moerkbakvia e-mail or phone at 806-742-3674.

 Intern Selection Procedures